9 reasons Iker Casillas will always be remembered as a football legend

 Add those to four Spanish Super Cups and Casillas has 21 major trophies to his name.

 He has also earned an impressive 30 personal honours, ranging from the Bravo Award in 2000, handed out by Italian magazine Guerin Sportivo to the most outstanding young player in Europe, through to the Golden Foot, which was awarded to him in 2017 in honour of his phenomenal career and personality.

 Official: Porto goalkeeper and Real Madrid legend Iker Casillas has won the Golden Foot 2017, designed to recognise the long-standing achievements of players in terms of skills and personality, beating players like Messi, C.Ronaldo and L.Suárez to claim the award.
 Parabéns! pic.twitter.com/fKq4FxWcFB

 — Jan Fredrik Hagen (@JanFHagen) November 11, 2017

 Casillas holds a whole host of awards, including most appearances and clean sheets in the Champions League.

-However, during the time where he was left out of the side towards the end of his Real career, perhaps the most impressive achievement of his was going 952 minutes on the pitch without conceding a goal, a record in Spanish football.
+However, during the time when he was left out of the side towards the end of his Real career, perhaps his most impressive achievement was going 952 minutes on the pitch without conceding a goal, a record in Spanish football.